Scientists in England have crossed a major hurdle to creating blood cells in the lab

 Frayne said that the first human trials will begin in England later this year, though they will not be using the immortal cells from her new study.
 Making the new cells under industry standards, Frayne said, could take at least several more years.

 But Lanza also said that the advantage of lab-grown blood is that it avoids common problems for patients who require multiple transfusions over their lifetime, such as those with sickle cell disease.
 For example, iron, which can be toxic at high concentrations, can accumulate with successive blood bags, which are given during a transfusion.
-Human blood, though rigorously tested
+Human blood, though rigorously tested, also carries a very small risk of transmitting disease.

 But where Lanza really expects to see this technology is on the battlefield.